Technigo/project-labyrinth/README.md

 # Project Labyrinth
-This was a project build during the Technigo bootcamp.
+This was a project build by pair-programming during the Technigo bootcamp.
 Week 16.
 It consisted in building a game in the form of a text based adventure.
 The main goal was to practise:

 - How to make API calls around Redux using thunks
 - How to structure your redux store to suit your data
 - To send JSON in the body of a request

+Project made by Malin Göthe and Sofia Arzt.

 ## The problem